avvo/docker-image-resource/README.md

 * `skip_download`: *Optional.* Skip `docker pull` of image.
 Only `/image-id`, `/repository`, and `/tag` will be populated. `/image` and `/rootfs.tar` will not be present.
+* `dockerhost`: *Optional.* Docker host to use for builds.
+If not set, will created its own docker daemon internally and will require being privileged.

 ### `out`: Push an image, or build and push a `Dockerfile`.